3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 #1.
 You can’t communicate with them

 When a child is having a sensory meltdown, they are almost unreachable.
 They’ve actually moved into a fight or flight response.
-Sensory overload triggers the brain to move into fight or flight.
-Hence the violent (fight) actions or fleeing (flight) you see your child doing.
+Sensory overload and sensory processing challenges trigger the brain to move into fight or flight.
+Hence the violent (fight) actions or fleeing (flight) you see in your child’s behavior.

 It felt threatened from the overload of sensations and is responding with a sensory meltdown to protect itself.